-As exclusively revealed by Goal, the north Londoners reopened negotiations with the right back back August, however the France international is still yet to sign a new deal with Arsene Wenger's side.
+As exclusively revealed by Goal, the north Londoners reopened negotiations with the right-back back in August, however the France international is still to sign a new deal with Arsene Wenger's side.

 The France international’s contract expires at the end of the season and while speaking on French television show ‘Club du Dimanche’ on beIN Sport, Sagna admitted he could yet leave north London.

 "I'm still talking with Arsenal about a contract extension.
 I feel good here, I like everyone in Arsenal and I hope that something good will come out from our talks,” he said.